PoPRuns/LiveSplit.POPTLC/README.md

 2. Make sure "Compare Against" is set to "Game Time".
 3. Check that your Settings look as expected.

 If your issue persists, get a recording with DebugView installed.
-Check out this video tutorial on how to use it here: <link>.
+Check out [this video tutorial](https://www.youtube.com/watch?v=76xu36vsGgs).

 Then raise an issue in this repository describing your problem.